jpthor/blockchain/proof-of-determination.md

 ## An egalitarian method to launch Proof of Stake networks.

 >We propose a novel method to a launch and scale the validator set in Proof of Stake networks, as well as offering a fair, liquid and accessible manner to distribute tokens by using a censorship resistant smart contract blockchain to seed the network.
 A PoS network is prepared by first deploying an election contract as well as a bridging contract that links the two chains together.
-The PoS network is hard-coded with a starting validator count `n`, the beginning block reward `BR`, a bond period `T`, and a cycle time to add additional validator slots, `c` and the maximum number of validators, `m`.
+The PoS network is hard-coded with a starting validator count `n`, the beginning block reward `BR`, a bond period `T`, a cycle time to add additional validator slots `c`, and the maximum number of validators `m`.
 Validator-elects then run the PoS network software, as well depositing a “Proof of Determination” (PoD) into the election contract.
 The PoD contains their PoS public key, a nonce, and the hash of their keys and nonce.
 Since the election contract is permissionless, any validator-elect can attempt to add themselves.
 The validator-elects attempt to find the lowest possible hash they can by incrementing the nonces.

 >Once the validator-elects observe the `n` number of unique public keys in the election contract, they can attempt to propose the genesis block on the PoS network.
 The round-robin validator order is deterministically set by the value of the PoDs in the election contract, ordered in ascending order.
 The genesis block reward is distributed, `BR/m` units of tokens emitted to `n` validator-elects, incrementally locked beginning at `T`, and ending at `2T`, in increments of `c` blocks.
 This ensures a smooth and continuous lock/unlock cycle for validators.
 Every period of `c`, a new validator slot is opened up, such that after a certain number of `T`, the intended capped number of validators `m` is achieved (such as 100).
 New validators continue to elect themselves into the election contract, with the lowest-value PoDs signed into the Validator Set.